Daremonic/payswitch-docs/features/account-management/multiple-accounts-and-profiles.md

     Consider a merchant A who has three different businesses - A\_Shoes, A\_Clothing, A\_Bags.
-They can create three merchant accounts (Shoes, Clothing, Bags) on Hyperswitch and get separate set of API keys for each of them.
+They can create three merchant accounts (Shoes, Clothing, Bags) on PaySwitcher and get separate set of API keys for each of them.

 <figure><img src="../../.gitbook/assets/mult_mid_a.drawio.png" alt=""><figcaption><p>A merchant with multiple merchant accounts and a single business profile in each merchant account</p></figcaption></figure>

-In case of Marketplace merchants with multiple sub-merchants, the parent merchant can create one Hyperswitch merchant account (with an API key) for themself and as many separate merchant accounts as they need for the sub-merchants under them with separate API keys for each of them
+In case of Marketplace merchants with multiple sub-merchants, the parent merchant can create one PaySwitcher merchant account (with an API key) for themself and as many separate merchant accounts as they need for the sub-merchants under them with separate API keys for each of them

 <figure><img src="../../.gitbook/assets/multi_mid_b.drawio.png" alt=""><figcaption><p>A merchant with multiple merchant accounts and a single business profile in each merchant account</p></figcaption></figure>

 * **Multiple business Profiles - For merchants who want to manage all businesses with one API key**

-For a merchant A with three different businesses (A\_Clothing, A\_Shoes, A\_Bags) they can create just one merchant account on Hyperswitch with three business profiles (Clothing, Shoes, Bags) under it.
-This way, the merchant can use only one Hyperswitch API key to manage transactions for all three businesses.
+For a merchant A with three different businesses (A\_Clothing, A\_Shoes, A\_Bags) they can create just one merchant account on PaySwitcher with three business profiles (Clothing, Shoes, Bags) under it.
+This way, the merchant can use only one PaySwitcher API key to manage transactions for all three businesses.

 <figure><img src="../../.gitbook/assets/multi_profiles_a.drawio.png" alt=""><figcaption><p>A merchant with single merchant account and multiple business profile under the merchant account</p></figcaption></figure>

-For Marketplace merchants with multiple sub-merchants, the parent merchant can create one Hyperswitch merchant account with an API key access and multiple business profiles under it to represent the different sub-merchants.
-This way the parent merchant will be able to manage their multiple sub-merchants tightly under one Hyperswitch merchant account and API key.
+For Marketplace merchants with multiple sub-merchants, the parent merchant can create one PaySwitcher merchant account with an API key access and multiple business profiles under it to represent the different sub-merchants.
+This way the parent merchant will be able to manage their multiple sub-merchants tightly under one PaySwitcher merchant account and API key.

 <figure><img src="../../.gitbook/assets/multi_profiles_b.drawio.png" alt=""><figcaption><p>A merchant with single merchant account and multiple business profile under the merchant account</p></figcaption></figure>

 ### How to configure multiple merchant accounts

-When you sign up on Hyperswitch, a merchant account is created under your Organization and every merchant account automatically has one profile created under it.
+When you sign up on PaySwitcher, a merchant account is created under your Organization and every merchant account automatically has one profile created under it.

-To create more merchant accounts, click the merchant account dropdown from the right top corner in your Hyperswitch dashboard.
+To create more merchant accounts, click the merchant account dropdown from the right top corner in your PaySwitcher dashboard.

 <figure><img src="../../.gitbook/assets/create_merchant_account.png" alt=""><figcaption><p>Creating additional merchant accounts</p></figcaption></figure>

 ### How to configure multiple business profiles

-* On your Hyperswitch dashboard, visit Settings → Business Profiles, click ‘Add' button to create another business profile.
+* On your PaySwitcher dashboard, visit Settings → Business Profiles, click ‘Add' button to create another business profile.
 Here you will also see a list of already configured business profiles for your merchant account.
 As mentioned already, a ‘default’ profile is already created during your merchant account creation. 'profile\_id’ of various business profiles can also be found here.

 <figure><img src="../../.gitbook/assets/add_business_profile" alt=""><figcaption><p>Add a business profile</p></figcaption></figure>